-Manuscript - States-in-Waiting: Postwar Decolonization and its Discontents (under contract with Cambridge University Press)
+States-in-Waiting: Global Decolonization and its Discontents (under contract with Cambridge University Press)

 In the decades following the Second World War and accelerating in the early 1960s, many states across the colonial world shook off imperial rule.
 The road to national independence for post-colonial states such as India, Ghana, and Algeria are well known and well told.
 In contrast, stories that highlight little-known regions, marginalized individuals, hidden (or lost) archives, and the personal connections that form the analytical tissue between them, produce a new history of decolonization—the narrative presented in States-in-Waiting.
 In my book, the ramifications of the claim for an independent Nagaland at the junction of China, Burma, and India unfolded far outside its region.
 I juxtapose the arrival of the Naga nationalist leader Angami Zapu Phizo to London in 1960 (the same year that 17 new states received international recognition) with the United Nations General Assembly’s declaration that national self-determination was an international norm, supported by both the US and the USSR.